mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.2.0-7.9.3/configuration/index.md

 Volume profiles are used to classify volumes.
 For example, users can group SSDs into a “fast” profile and group HDDs into a “slow” profile.

-<p class="message--note"><strong>NOTE: </strong>Volume profiles are immutable and therefore cannot contain references to specific devices, nodes or other ephemeral identifiers.</p>
+<p class="message--note"><strong>NOTE: </strong>Volume profiles are immutable and therefore cannot contain references to specific devices, nodes, or other ephemeral identifiers.</p>

 [DC/OS Storage Service (DSS)](https://docs.d2iq.com/mesosphere/dcos/services/storage/1.0.0/) is a service that manages volumes, volume profiles, volume providers, and storage devices in a DC/OS cluster.